vincentrunge/vincentrunge.github.io/About.md

 I am a Post-Doc in computational statistics *since May 2017* at the University of Evry (near Paris) in the laboratory [LaMME](http://www.math-evry.cnrs.fr/doku.php).
 My current research is about *changepoint detection* using pruned dynamic programming algorithm with a focus on the multivariate framework and application to genomics.

-I am one of the co-organizer of the monthly Evry Stat-math seminar [MathForGenomics](https://mathforgenomics.github.io/)
+I am one of the co-organizers of the monthly Evry stat-math seminar [MathForGenomics](https://mathforgenomics.github.io/)

 ## My math interests